Meadowbrook High School (Chesterfield County, Virginia): Men's Basketball

 On March 12, 1994, the Meadowbrook Monarchs defeated the William Fleming High School Colonels of Roanoke, Virginia in the 1994 VHSL AAA State Championship Game 70-65.
 The Monarchs compiled a 28-2 record on the season and were ranked number 1 in the state for the majority of the 1993-94 season.
 They became the first school from Chesterfield County to win a state championship in men's Basketball.
 The 1993-94 team was coached by Mike Sutton he left at the end of the season to become an assistant coach at Tulsa Golden Hurricane men's basketball.

-Several players have gone on to play collegiate basketball the most notable player Justin Harper went on to play for the University of Richmond Spiders and was selected 32nd overall of the 2011 NBA Draft by the Cleveland Cavaliers, who subsequently traded his draft rights to the Orlando Magic.
+Several players have gone on to play collegiate basketball the most notable player Justin Harper went on to play for the University of Richmond Spiders and was selected 32nd overall of the 2011 NBA draft by the Cleveland Cavaliers, who subsequently traded his draft rights to the Orlando Magic.

 Football

 The Monarchs made their first post-season appearance in 1989.
 After a playoff drought of 14 years, the Monarchs returned to the postseason in 2003, being eliminated by eventual state champions Hopewell High School (Virginia) Blue Devils in the Central Regional championship.
 The following season the Monarchs returning a core of seniors eventually were crowned Group AAA, Division 5 State Champions in 2004.
 Meadowbrook went on to win the Virginia High School Football Championship by defeating North Stafford High School Wolverines 35-27, at the University of Richmond Stadium.
 The Meadowbrook Monarchs were the first school in Chesterfield County to win a state championship in football.
 The 2004 team finished the season ranked 3rd in the state and 151st in the nation.

 Several players have gone on to play collegiate football with four notable alumni Dion Foxx (1989), John Graves (2006), Brandian Ross (2007), and Morgan Moses (2010) moving on to play professionally in the National Football League.
+Lavonte Hights who was also an alumni at Meadowbrook (2013), was invited to the Chicago Bears rookie minicamp in 2018 after a successful collegiate career at Shepherd University.
+He then shortly after signed to play with the Salt Lake Stallions of the now defunct Alliance of American Football in which he played the first and only season of the league.